-In this article, a recruitment expert explains why LinkedIn has become such an essential tool for contractors and recruiters alike, and what you can do to improve your online profile so your details rank highly in agency search results.
+In this article – updated in 2023, a recruitment expert explains why LinkedIn has become such an essential tool for contractors and recruiters, and what you can do to boost your online profile.

 Thanks to Matt Craven of The CV & Interview Advisors who answered our questions.

 Why bother with LinkedIn?